Berto Romero: Biography

 Berto Romero was born in Cardona (Catalonia, Spain).
-He is a member of theatre company El Cansancio, a broadcaster on Ràdio Flaixbac and he has his own segment on Andreu Buenafuente's late motiv on Movistar plus.
+He is a member of theatre company El Cansancio, a broadcaster on Ràdio Flaixbac and he has his own segment on Andreu Buenafuente's Late Motiv on Movistar Plus+.
 He substituted Buenafuente as host of the show during Summer 2008 (the show was re-titled Buenafuente ha salido un momento), and resigned for the next season as assistant director of the programme.
 Later he got the chance to run his own weekly prime-time weekly (El programa de Berto) on the same channel, but the programme was cancelled after three weeks due to poor rating results.

 Television

 His first appeared on shows on Catalan channel TV3, where he hosted a show called El gran què.
-Later he appeared as a stand up comedian in a show produced by El Terrat for private channel 8TV called Que no surti d'aquí.
+Later he appeared as a stand-up comedian in a show produced by El Terrat for private channel 8TV called Que no surti d'aquí.

 In 2007, he began appearing in the late night show Buenafuente, first sporadically when the show was still on Antena 3 (where he sang some songs such as "Tunéame Doctor Juan", along with Iván Rodríguez "El lagarto" on guitar) and later on, when Buenafuente got signed up by laSexta, as a main contributor and scriptwriter.
 He owned a section called "Bertovisión", where he would analyze all media, specially, written articles and where he would also comment the pictures, substituted later on for a news section, along with Andreu Buenafuente.
-Furthermore, he also participated in "Bertomansión", a project where the viewers would send whatever they did not want or used anymore so he could built a home.
+Furthermore, he also participated in "Bertomansión", a project where the viewers would send whatever they did not want or used anymore so he could build a home.
 Later on, he appeared in some comedy sketches.
 Unlike his radio and theatre appearances, his TV appearances have always been solo.

 Taking advantage of his appearances on the media, in April 2008 he edited his first book along with Xavi Tribó, Cero estrellas ("Zero Stars"), starring a hypothetical critic, Adrià De La Cruz, a character born in a radio collaboration on the show La taverna del llop in Ràdio 4.